Posted: 4 May 2018 | Last updated: 4 May 2018

 The cookies used by itslearning may be either “persistent” cookies or “session” cookies.
 A persistent cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiration date.
 A session cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.
 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.
 Cookies can be used by web servers to identity and track users as they navigate different pages on a website and identify users returning to a website.

 If you wish to remove cookies or block future cookies from your devices you can do so by adjusting your browser settings.
-It is important to note that if you use more than one browser you will need to adjust your settings in those browsers as well.
+It is important to note that if you use more than one browser you will need to adjust your settings in all browsers you use.
 You may view and update your preferences at any time.
 You will be able to use the itslearning websites even after blocking or deleting browser cookies, but some website functionality may not be accessible.
-Some cookies cannot be disabled and are required for the use of the itslearning websites.
+Some technical cookies cannot be disabled and are required for the use of the itslearning websites.

 Most browsers allow you to refuse to accept cookies.
-You can usually find the options in the “More”, “Menu” or “Settings” section.
+You can usually find the options in the “More”, “Menu” or “Settings” section in the browser.

 Similarly, you can delete cookies already stored on your computer.
 Check your browser settings to see how this can be done.